MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores.md

 2. Click on **Publish to store**.

-3. Upload the application package and enter release notes (if any).
+3. Upload the application package and enter release notes.

 **Note:**